bleutzinn/grav-plugin-eprivacy/README.md

 ## Credits

-The core of the functionality is provided by the Cookie Manager "tarteaucitron.js", see [website](https://opt-out.ferank.eu/en/) and [GitHub](https://github.com/AmauriC/tarteaucitron.js).
+- The core of the functionality is provided by the Cookie Manager "tarteaucitron.js", see [website](https://opt-out.ferank.eu/en/) and [GitHub](https://github.com/AmauriC/tarteaucitron.js);
+- Thanks goes to **perlkonig** for valuable advise during development.

 ## To Do

-- [ ] Create a demo (ETA 2018-06-20)
+- [x] Create a demo (ETA 2018-06-20).
+Try the [demo](https://festeto.net/grav-plugin-eprivacy-demo/).
-- [ ] Use the Grav Shortcode Core Plugin to include the tarteaucitron.js third party services code blocks in the page content
+- [x] Use the Grav Shortcode Core Plugin to include the tarteaucitron.js third party services code blocks in the page content.
+Shortcode support is implemented without the use of the Grav Shortcode Core Plugin.
-- [x] Make use of ipstack optional
+- [x] Make use of ipstack optional.
+- [ ] Store consent.
-- [ ] Improve the way the JS library tarteaucitron.js is included in this plugin's source code
+- [ ] Improve the way the JS library tarteaucitron.js is included in this plugin's source code.
-- [ ] Actively engage with the Grav community to improve this plugin (remains unchecked)
+- [ ] Actively engage with the Grav community to improve this plugin (remains unchecked).